edgarboutillot/42-Libft/README.md

 # Libft

-This project was completed as part of the curriculum at École 42.
+This project was completed as part of the curriculum at School 42.
 The goal of the project is to implement a library of standard C functions, as well as additional useful functions that are not part of the standard library.

 ## Installation